We will collaborate to inspire and connect to each child by knowing every name and need to ensure success.

 Leaders of learning and growing.

 Noel A. Smith and Susie Cook were married December 23, 1900.
 Noel and Susie had two children.
-Robert Abraham was born in 1907, but unfortunately died in 1913 of Brights Disease.
-A daughter, Cecile, was born a year later in 1914.
-Cecile graduated from Frisco High School in 1930 and passed away at the age of 86 in September, 2000.
+Robert Abraham was born in 1907, but died in 1913 of Brights Disease.
+Their second child, Cecile, was born in 1914 and graduated from Frisco High School in 1930.

+Noel was a visionary and made improvements to his home and farm that were not common until 20 years after his death in 1939.
 Noel was among the first to cultivate his land by the use of tractors and other mechanical farm machinery.
-In 1921 he installed a Delco plant for electric lighting.
-Later, he added butane fuel for cooking, water into his home, barns and feedlots, scales, gasoline pumps, and indoor plumbing.
-Noel was very far-sighted and provided improvements which were not common until twenty years after his death in 1939.
+In 1921, he installed a Delco plant for electric lighting.
+Later, he added water and butane fuel for cooking, in addition to other indoor plumbing.

-Noel would be very honored to see this beautiful school that has been built and named for him, but his greatest pleasure would be to know that the young minds of so many children will be enriched on the land that he loved so much
+Noel would be happy to see Smith Elementary named in his honor, but his greatest pleasure would be to know that the young minds of so many children will be enriched on the land that he loved so much.